jtbattle/wangemu/scripts/ReadMe.txt

 Battle.
 It doesn't really use any advanced features of Wang BASIC.

+width.w22 --

+is a short program that can determine, via a $GIO statement, if the attached CRT is 64 or 80 characters wide.

 wumpus.w22 --

 One of many variations of Hunt The Wumpus, ported to Wang BASIC by